RadinKhayyam/EEG-Signal-Processing-Course---Fall-2023---SUT/README.md

 - **BCI Design and Implementation:** Steps in creating a BCI system, from signal acquisition to classification and feedback.

 ### 8️⃣ Brain Source Localization
-- **Forward and Inverse Problems:** Mathematical formulations of forward and inverse problems in EEG.
+- **Forward and Inverse Problems:** Introduction to forward and inverse problems in brain source localization.
-- **Non-Parametric Methods:** Minimum Norm Estimate (MNE), Weighted Minimum Norm Estimate (WMNE), Low-Resolution Electromagnetic Tomography (LORETA), and Standardized LORETA (sLORETA).
+- **Non-Parametric Solutions for Inverse Problem:** Minimum Norm Estimate (MNE), Weighted Minimum Norm Estimate (WMNE), Low-Resolution Electromagnetic Tomography (LORETA), and Standardized LORETA (sLORETA).
-- **Parametric Methods:** Various parametric techniques for solving the inverse problem.
+- **Parametric Solutions for Inverse Problem:** Various parametric techniques for solving the inverse problem, including the investigation of the Mean Squared approach and introduction to Multiple Signal Classification (MUSIC)-based methods.
 - **Performance Comparison:** Comparing the performance and accuracy of different localization methods.

 ### 9️⃣ Brain Connectivity
 - **Types of Connectivity:** Structural, functional, and effective connectivity.
 - **Challenges in EEG Connectivity Analysis:** Addressing issues like volume conduction and active common reference effects.
 - **Functional Connectivity Estimators:** Pearson correlation, mutual information, coherence, Phase-Locking Value (PLV), Phase Lag Index (PLI), etc.
-- **Brain Connectivity Graphs:** Constructing connectivity graphs and extracting graph-theoretical features such as nodal degree, clustering coefficient, and global efficiency.
+- **Brain Connectivity Graphs:** Constructing connectivity graphs and extracting graph-theoretical features such as nodal degree, clustering coefficient, global efficiency, etc.

 ---

+This syllabus reflects the graduate-level depth and rigor of the EEG Signal Processing course.
+The repository includes code and projects corresponding to each section of the syllabus.